-Welcome to Situation Theatre, home to satire, feature articles, reviews, and video clips in search of a socialist utopia.
+Welcome to Situation Theatre, home of creative and analytical work in search of a socialist utopia.
+Pretty sure we'll get there any day now.

 My support for the marriage rights of the arts and progressive politics has been longstanding, though not without adversity.
 Working at Woolworths aged 15, no matter how aesthetically innovative my arrangement of the cans of beans and sausages, a strong sense of alienation remained.